rixx/books.rixx.de/data/reviews/will-wight/unsouled/index.md

 ---

 This was nice.
 Chinese inspired fantasy, but with a high escalation path into stellar politics among superpowered/ascended beings.
-The juxtaposition of the two ("low level farm boy" vs "god-like beings") was a bit clumsy at times, and it cuts off early, but it was still relaxing to read.
+The juxtaposition of the two ("low level farm boy" vs "god-like beings") was clumsy at times, and it cuts off early, but it was still relaxing to read.